 For a parent, senior year seems like a kaleidoscopic blur of two repetitive tasks: meeting deadlines and handing over your credit card.
-Before my son could even get a school parking pass or take his ID photo, we had to pay a vaguely termed “Graduation Fee.”
+Before my son could get a school parking pass or take his ID photo, we had to pay a “Graduation Fee.”
 (Probably to help pay for the rental of said stage that he will be crossing in late May.)

-Please don’t get me wrong, I’ve loved and cherished my children from the second they were born, but I spent more than just a few sleepless nights wishing away my daughter’s colicky phase, and wanting time to fast forward during the exhausting couple of years my son seemed to never stop moving, keeping me constantly on edge, waiting for the next tumble or crash to happen.
+Please don’t get me wrong, I’ve loved and cherished my children from the second they were born, but I spent more than just a few sleepless nights wishing away my daughter’s colicky phase and wanting time to fast forward during the exhausting couple of years my son seemed never to stop moving, keeping me constantly on edge, waiting for the next tumble or crash to happen.

-So this time around, I am trying a different tactic.
+So, this time around, I am trying a different tactic.
 I am willing myself to be mindful during the swiftly passing days of my son’s senior year.
-I will challenge myself to remain present and fully embrace this phase, while it is happening.
+I will challenge myself to remain present and fully embrace this phase while it is happening.
 And because I am all too aware of how fleeting the time is that he still has at home with us.

 I will take pictures of the mundane.
-Their yearbook captures all the big moments, the formal and staged shots of my son and all his fellow classmates.
+Their yearbook captures all the big moments, the formal and staged shots of my son and all his classmates.
 I will attempt to record the ordinary moments whenever possible.
 My boy and his dog lying on the floor.
 Friends playing Frisbee in the backyard.

-I will thank people now, and not allow myself to think I’ll have the time to do it properly at the end of the school year.
+I will thank people now and not allow myself to think I’ll have the time to do it properly at the end of the school year.
 I will express gratitude throughout the year to the numerous people who have helped him get this far — teachers, coaches, other parents, and my kid’s friends.
 They have all played a huge part in my son’s growth and small successes thus far.